 This metric tracks loyalty by measuring how often a single user returns and interacts meaningfully.
 High engaged sessions per user means your site is a repeatable resource — the foundation of an audience and community.

-For example, a buyer using a mortgage tool multiple times signals high intent; in that case, linking to a tool like the Mortgage Calculator can help qualify leads.
+For example, a buyer using a mortgage tool multiple times signals high intent; linking to an on-site tool like the Mortgage Calculator can help qualify leads.

 4. Conversions